MimStar/AutoRestartBot/README.md

 # How to use the bot

-1. Go to OBS > Tools > Websocket Server
+1. Go to OBS > Tools > Websocket Server to activate the Websocket Server and change the configuration

 2. Change the parameters inside **server.js** like the port in the url or the password for example